Let’s talk puddings!

 1. Serve puddings occasionally, not every day

 Your aim should be to serve pudding once in a while – an unexpected surprise, rather than something your child can rely on.
-This way they won’t be able to use pudding as an alternative to the main course.
+This way your child will stop thinking of pudding as an alternative to the main course.
 More importantly, you won’t be training their palate to end every meal on a sweet note (how many adults brought up on daily puddings say they don’t feel a meal is complete without a pudding?!).
 A sweet tooth makes tackling fussy eating more difficult.
+If your child is currently used to getting pudding every day, gradually reduce the amount.
+For example, buy a big tub of yoghurt instead of individual cartons and serve them a portion in a bowl.
+Then start to have the odd day when you’ve ‘forgotten’ to buy any – and make sure there really is none in the fridge or cupboards for them to catch you out!

 3. Don’t rush for pudding